eastmaels/steemblog.github.io/_posts/account/deanliu/2018-02-13_zencash-the-most-secure-platform-for-money-messages-and-media.md

 - - -

-This page is synchronized from the post: [ZENCASH - The Most Secure Platform for Money, Messages, and Media](https://steemit.com/@deanliu/zencash-the-most-secure-platform-for-money-messages-and-media)
+This page is synchronized from the post: ['ZENCASH - The Most Secure Platform for Money, Messages, and Media'](https://steemit.com/@deanliu/zencash-the-most-secure-platform-for-money-messages-and-media)